 - Redcliffe participates in monthly meetings with the Transfusion Discipline Working Party, where one of the standing items on the agenda is discussion on wastage data.
 The Working Party comprises transfusion heads (i.e. scientists) across Queensland.
 The leading haematologist for Queensland chairs these meetings.

 - For particular blood products (e.g. platelets) Redcliffe does monthly audits, including how many come to the facility, how many are transferred to the Prince Charles Hospital, how many are used and how many are discarded.

 - Theatre is in close proximity to the pathology laboratory.
 All stock is therefore kept centrally in the laboratory blood fridge where theatre staff may collect one unit at a time.
 There is no need to take many units and store them separately, thus minimizing the risk of any contamination due to transport and storage arrangements.
 Redcliffe enforces the ‘single unit’ policy and only once the decision has been made to transfuse.

 Blood is transferred to the Prince Charles Hospital on a weekly basis, although this depends on the level of workload at Redcliffe – a decreased workload means less blood orders and therefore less blood to transfer.
 Redcliffe evaluates its stockholding levels and processes based on its workload so as to minimise transfers to the Prince Charles Hospital.

-- Any short expiry blood sent to TPCH is packed in Blood Service shippers with signage recording the date and time of packing and packing configuration used.
+- Any short expiry blood sent to TPCH is packed in Lifeblood shippers with signage recording the date and time of packing and packing configuration used.

-- Any requests for blood for patients who are transferring to RBWH or TPCH are provided in a Blood Service shipper with signage ‘do not open unless decision to transfuse has been made’.
+- Any requests for blood for patients who are transferring to RBWH or TPCH are provided in a Lifeblood shipper with signage ‘do not open unless decision to transfuse has been made’.

 For more information on Pathology Queensland: Redcliffe, please contact: